 - Strengths: highlight reels, CRM integrations

-- Weaknesses: pure bot-joining model — unusable when bringing a bot is awkward
+- Weaknesses: bot-only — not a fit when bringing a bot is awkward

-A Japan-originated tool that doubles down on transcription accuracy.
-Supports 58 languages with notably strong Japanese transcription.
-Notion export available.
+Originally a Japan-built tool that doubles down on transcription accuracy.
+58 languages supported, notably strong Japanese transcription.
+Notion export is built in.

 - Pricing: free tier (120 min/month), Pro from around $14/month